Microbial | Microbiological assay: Its Definition Uses and methods

-Microbial assays or microbiological assays is a type of bioassay and are designed to analyse the compounds or substances which have effect on micro-organisms.
+Microbial assays or microbiological assays is a type of bioassay and are designed to analyze the compounds or substances which have effect on micro-organisms.

 Microbial assay Definition: Microbiological assay is defined as the determination or estimation of concentration or potency of an antibiotic by means of measuring and comparing the area of zone of inhibition or turbidity produced by test substance with that of standard over a suitable microbe under standard conditions.